 [Conjecture based on the age of actor C. Thomas Howell.]

 Caitlin Byrne is born.
 She comes from an Irish heritage.

 ["The Rise and Fall of Eddie Fiori."
 Caitlin celebrated her birthday in that episode.
-The fact she was turning 30 comes from the Kindred website, and "Extra Gets Embraced!!" describes her as "a fiery Irish lass."]
+The fact she was turning 30 comes from the Kindred website, making Caitlin two years older than actress Kelly Rutherford.
+"Extra Gets Embraced!!" describes her as "a fiery Irish lass."]

 A group called "Indians of All Tribes" occupies Alcatraz Island in an unsuccessful attempt to gain title from the US government.
 They will stay there for the next two years.